 “Today most trading partners are operating in the dark when it comes to DSCSA record conformance.
 Problems are discovered too late and can be very costly and time-consuming,” commented Gary Lerner, CEO of Gateway Checker.
 “The only way to know is to test.
 Gateway Checker’s fact-based approach to testing and certification allows users to quickly understand and address areas of non-conformance and dramatically improve supply chain efficiency.”

 “As a distributor, we literally have to connect with 100,000 customers using varied DSCSA solutions.
-It is not efficient or effective for us to negotiate the file transmission and completeness with every single one of those connections,” emphasized Scott Mooney, Vice President Distribution Operations at McKesson Corporation.
+It is not efficient or effective for us to negotiate the file transmission and completeness with every single one of those connections,” emphasized Scott Mooney, Vice President of Distribution Operations at McKesson Corporation.
 “For that reason, we are firmly committed to following the GS1 DSCSA implementation guide and Gateway Checker is the best tool for us to be able to validate that our EPCIS files are conformant.
 Having our transactions Gateway Certified puts us in an affirmative position and significantly minimizes conflicts when we start sending data to our customers who may claim that our files are in error.”

 Certification is available for manufacturers, distributors, wholesalers, and solution providers.
 Gateway Checker also offers Gateway Certification for validation of VRS product verification systems.
-To learn more about Gateway Checker and the Gateway Certified Program, please visit GatewayChecker.com.
+Click here to learn more about the Gateway Certified program, or contact our team with any questions.

 Gateway Checker will be at the HDA 2023 Traceability Seminar, Washington DC, Aug 29-31, 2023.